mikedilger/gossip/docs/INSTALLATION.md

 ## Common issues
 - **Linux (AppImage)**: commonly used AppImageLauncher doesn't work with this image so far, manual run can't be used while AppImageLauncher installed on machine, proceed with the .deb
-- **Linux (Flatpak)**: if used altogether with Flatsel, user must gain privilege for at least a single folder location in order to be able adding an attachment for the note later on.
+- **Linux (Flatpak)**: if used altogether with Flatseal, user must gain privilege for at least a single folder location in order to be able adding an attachment for the note later on.

 ## Building from Source